Georgia-Pacific and Asbestos

 - Maintenance and repair workers

-Also at risk for exposure were family members of these workers.
+Family members of these workers were also at risk for exposure.
 Construction workers inadvertently carried asbestos fibers home on their clothing, putting family members at risk of secondhand exposure and illness.

 People who live in older homes containing asbestos Georgia-Pacific products remain at risk for exposure.
 Any renovation work or repairs can expose old asbestos and contaminate the air in the home.